yuri-ktm/melonly-docs/public/markdown/1.x/controllers-and-routing.md

 % Controller methods should always return some value.
 Melonly automatically sends proper headers based on returned content.
 In case of object / array the response will have JSON type.
 When returned value is text, it will be rendered as HTML.

+## Creating Controllers

-You may create controllers with CLI:
+% You may create controllers with CLI:

 ```
 <span class="select-none mr-2">$</span>melon make controller post
 ```

-## Main Application File
+## Registering Controllers

 % The main application entry is located in `src/main.ts` file.
 This is the place where controllers, middleware and channels are registered.
 Every time you create new controller, you have to register it: